Socially Responsible Investing - How to Get Started Today!

 Make sure you are prepared to take advantage of this shift in investing with access to the right tools and products.
 The Admiral Markets Invest.MT5 account allows you to invest in stocks and ETFs from 15 of the largest stock exchanges in the world with minimum transaction fees on US stocks of just $1 and commission from just $0.01 per share!
 Get started today by clicking on the banner below:

-Some studies suggest that companies which focus on ESG practices have lower volatility in their share price and are less impacted by a share price crash from instances of fraud, bribery or corruption.
+Some studies suggest that companies that focus on ESG practices have lower volatility in their share price and are less impacted by a share price crash from instances of fraud, bribery or corruption.
 Companies that have poor ESG practices tend to have higher volatility in their share price and are more likely to be impacted by fraud, governance issues and accounting irregularities.

 Source: Admiral Markets MetaTrader 5, GSG, Weekly - Data range: 23 Sep 2012 to 3 Nov 2020, performed on 3 Nov 2020 at 8:09 am GMT.
 Please note: Past performance is not a reliable indicator of future results.